-Real Madrid v Shakhtar Donetsk
+Benzema goals seal Real win over Shakhtar

 Post update

-Tetê (Shakhtar Donetsk) wins a free kick in the defensive half.
+Eder Militão (Real Madrid) wins a free kick in the defensive half.

 Post update